GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

     ![exercise3-hi](./images/exercise3-hi.png)

 1. Type one of the utterances you used to train the bot.
 For example, _I can't log in, I'm blocked_.
 Notice that the ticket category and severity are automatically understood from the user message.
 Type _yes_ to save the ticket.

     ![exercise3-dialog](./images/exercise3-dialog.png)

 1. Now try typing something that the bot was not trained for.
 For example: _My computer is making a grinding noise_.
 Notice that the severity is not understood, but the category was because of the presence of the entity _computer_.

     ![exercise3-test](./images/exercise3-test.png)

 1. If you type something that the LUIS cannot recognize, LUIS will return the _None_ intent and the bot framework will execute the default dialog handler.

-    > **Note** One thing you may notice when testing the bot is it may reply with the default, or in our case *help*, dialog.
-The reason for this is by default all messages are sent to the LUIS recognizer.
-You can control this by either creating a custom recognizer, or using the `onEnabled` event.

     ![exercise3-unknown](./images/exercise3-unknown.png)